JMPorcher/shared-pantry/README.md

 [X] PageView for Pantries
 [X] Add Pantry title to AppBar
 [X] Make it possible to add Pantry
-[] Implement PageController so the PageView switches to the new page upon adding [X] Make it possible to remove and rename Pantry
+[X] Implement PageController so the PageView switches to the new page upon adding --> implemented, but animation seems wonky
+[X] Make it possible to remove and rename Pantry

 [] Adjust ShoppingList for Pantries, with checkboxes vor which Pantries to include.